-Beclomethasone comes as an aerosol and a solution to inhale through the nose.
-It usually is inhaled two to four times a day at evenly spaced intervals.
+Beclomethasone comes as a suspension (liquid) to spray in the nose.
+It is usually sprayed in each nostril twice a day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use beclomethasone exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 What SPECIAL PRECAUTIONS should I follow?

 - tell your doctor and pharmacist if you are allergic to beclomethasone, any other medications, or any of the ingredients in beclomethasone nasal spray.
 Ask your pharmacist for a list of the ingredients.

 What should I do IF I FORGET to take a dose?

 Use the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not use a double dose to make up for a missed one.

 Beclomethasone nasal spray may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: